Different types of innovation

 Innovation might well be one of the most used words on this blog, and perhaps in the whole industry as well.
 The tech industry is obsessed with innovation.
 Since Clayton Christensen coined the term disruptive innovation, it has risen to the ranks of the most popular concepts in business theory.
 In the past, we’ve argued for different types of innovation: besides disruptive innovation, we also need sustaining and sustainable innovation.

 While disruptive innovations create new products and markets, these products then need to be continuously refined and improved, in incremental steps on a sustainable path, until they finally get disrupted themselves.
 This would amount to a two-step cycle of product innovation.
-But at NEXT19, Efosa Ojomo draw a cycle with three different types of innovation: market-creating innovation, sustaining innovation and efficiency innovation.
+But at NEXT19, Efosa Ojomo drew a cycle with three different types of innovation: market-creating innovation, sustaining innovation and efficiency innovation.